Student guide: adjusting to remote learning

 The downsides of multitasking:

-- Assignments take Each time you come back to an assignment (from Instagram for example), you have to get familiar with it, find your spot, remember what you were going to do next, etc.
+- Assignments take longer.
+Each time you come back to an assignment (from Instagram for example), you have to get familiar with it, find your spot, remember what you were going to do next, etc.

 - You’re more likely to make mistakes.
-Distractions and switching between tasks tires out the
+Distractions and switching between tasks tires out the brain.

 - You’ll remember less.
 When your brain is divided, you’re less able to commit what you’re learning to long-term memory (because it doesn’t get encoded properly into your brain).